University of Texas Performing Arts Center: Bates Recital Hall

 Housed in UT's Music Recital Hall, Bates Recital Hall seats 700, and is capable of hosting everything from symphony orchestras, major choral presentations and concert bands to ensembles and solo recitals.

-The hall houses the country's third largest Tracker Organ.
-Based on an 18th century Dutch design, the Visser-Rowland organ is three stories tall, weighs 24 tons and has 5,315 pipes.
+The hall houses the country's third largest tracker organ.
+Based on an 18th-century Dutch design, the Visser-Rowland organ is three stories tall, weighs 24 tons and has 5,315 pipes.

 Oscar G. Brockett Theatre

 The smallest theatre in Texas Performing Arts, located inside the Winship Drama Building, this intimate space seats 244.
 Since it opened in 1964, it is utilized for student productions of the Department of Theatre & Dance.
 In April 2001 it was formally dedicated as the “Oscar G. Brockett Theatre,” after Dr. Oscar G. Brockett.
-Dr. Brockett is one of The University’s most distinguished scholars and professors, is former Dean of the College of Fine Arts, the senior professor in the Department of Theatre and Dance, and one of the nation’s foremost authorities on theatre history.
+Dr. Brockett is former Dean of the College of Fine Arts, the senior professor in the Department of Theatre and Dance, and an authority on theatre history.

 B. Iden Payne Theatre

-The 466-seat theatre, located inside the Winship Drama Building, is the perfect setting for plays and dance performances, allowing audiences a close-up look at the action onstage.
-The theater stages productions by internationally celebrated theatre companies and dance troupes, as well as productions by students of the UT Department of Theatre & Dance.
+The 466-seat theatre, located inside the Winship Drama Building, is for plays and dance performances.
+The theater stages productions by theatre companies and dance troupes, as well as productions by students of the UT Department of Theatre & Dance.

 Payne Theatre has hosted Houston’s Alley Theatre, the National Theatre of the Deaf and the 1999 world premiere of Tennessee Williams' "Spring Storm."